Frequently Asked Questions

 - WHERE DO I STAY BEFORE AND AFTER THE RIVER TRIP?Camping before most of our trips is Free so come stay with us.
 Additional nights camping are always an option so please contact us at 800-825-3205 for more information.
 Here is a list of local Hotels and B&B.

 - WHAT IF I HAVE NEVER CAMPED BEFORE?We believe that camping should be civilized and our River Camp is no exception.
 Even if you are not a regular “outdoor person” you’ll find our amenities in Camp will make you feel right at home.
 Spend the night in our spacious tents sleeping on thick comfortable foam mattresses.
-We have clean & comfortable restrooms and shower facilities, newly remodeled in 2013!
+We have clean & comfortable restrooms and shower facilities, newly remodeled!
 Yes, we have proper flush toilets and hot showers.
 Lots of shady trees and grass covered campsites.
 We even have a mister system under our dining pavilion that is on during the heat of the summer to keep you cool.
 After your river trip, jump in our pool or play some volleyball.
 Check out the pictures of our River Camp.

 - WHAT CAN I DO IN COLOMA?There is a ton of activities and sights to see in and around Coloma.
 Check it out.